 RVs up to 50 feet are allowed in the park.
 The full-facility campground has sewer hookups and a dump station is available in the campground.
 In addition, restrooms with showers are available and well-behaved pets.

 Primitive camping areas are also available for tents campers.
-You can hike to Camp Cozy or Big Fork, just off the main hiking trail.
+In addition, you can hike to Camp Cozy or Big Fork, just off the main hiking trail.

 Each campsite can accommodate up to 10 people and are complete with a fire pit, grills, picnic table, and benches.
 These campsites are perfect for family camping.
 Firewood is available from the Park Ranger at the ranger station.